ValheKouneli/Reversi/README.md

 Command line Java application, Reversi AI.

-## Current known bugs (6.4.2018)
+## Current known bugs (11.4.2018)

 * My interpretation of the game rules might differ from the official rules.
 If either player can not play, the game ends.

 ## TODO (at least)

-* UI
+* Fix the implementation of rules (see current known bugs)
-* More unit tests
+* Continue making Monte Carlo Tree Search
-* Better heuristic for analyzing the current board situation
+* Make command line user interface
-* Even more refactoring??
+* Make more unit tests